captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 No one could stop it.
-Everyone had done it.
+Everybody had done it.

 ---

 Nobody had done it.
-We were ready to take red-hot iron in our hands to swear our innocence.
+We were ready to take red-hot iron in our hands to prove our innocence.

 ---

-We’d walkthrough fire.
+We’d walk through fire.
 We’d swear by every god we had not done it.

 ---